marcosetn/react_upload/README.md

-A Snippet from my React/Redux CMS for uploading images to the server.
+A Snippet from my React/Redux CMS.
+I've extracted the component, actions and reducer which I use for uploading images to the server.

-Obviously it won't work for real unless you're connected to a backend.
+Obviously it won't work for real unless you're connected to the backend.

 For demo purposes I have replaced the function which does the xhr.send.
 It emulates an upload and updates the redux state accordingly so the upload component displays valid data.